ErikVeland/GlassCodeAcademy/docs/CURRENT_ARCHITECTURE.md

 ## Simplification Roadmap

-### Current Architecture (Multi-stack)
+### Current Architecture (Unified Node.js Stack)
-The current architecture uses multiple backend technologies:
+The current architecture has been simplified to use a single backend technology:
-- ASP.NET Core for the main API and GraphQL services
+- Node.js/Express for all backend functionality
-- Laravel for some module-specific implementations
+- PostgreSQL as the primary database with Sequelize ORM
-- Node.js for additional backend services
+- Pure database-first approach with no JSON file dependencies
-- JSON files for content storage with database migration in progress
+- Unified development patterns and practices across the entire backend

 ### Target Simplified Architecture
-To reduce complexity and improve maintainability, the planned simplification includes:
+The simplification has been completed with:

 1. **Backend Consolidation**
-   - Migrate all Laravel and Node.js functionality to ASP.NET Core
+   - All functionality consolidated to Node.js/Express
    - Single backend technology stack for easier maintenance
    - Consistent development patterns and practices across the entire backend

 2. **Database-First Approach**
    - Complete migration from hybrid JSON/database approach to pure database
-   - All content managed through PostgreSQL with Entity Framework Core
+   - All content managed through PostgreSQL with Sequelize ORM
    - Elimination of JSON file synchronization complexities

 3. **Containerization**